ccamel/awesome-ccamel/README.md

 - [okp4/subql-okp4](https://github.com/okp4/subql-okp4) - 🔄 Subquery repository for OKP4 protocol
 - [okp4/ui](https://github.com/okp4/ui) - 🎨 Implementation of OKP4 UI components in React, TypeScript, and SASS.
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source AI-First Design tool • Visually build, style, and edit your React App with AI
-- [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - OpenMetadata is a unified metadata platform for data discovery, data observability, and data governance powered by a central metadata repository, in-depth column level lineage, and seamless team collaboration.
+- [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - The Open Context Layer for Data and AI ,  OpenMetadata is the open platform for building trusted data context and business semantics for humans, AI assistants, and agents.
 - [open-sauced/hot](https://github.com/open-sauced/hot) - 🍕The site that recommends the hottest projects on GitHub.
 - [openclaw/clawhub](https://github.com/openclaw/clawhub) - Skill + Plugin Registry for OpenClaw
 - [openclaw/lobster](https://github.com/openclaw/lobster) - Lobster is a Openclaw-native workflow shell: a typed, local-first “macro engine” that turns skills/tools into composable pipelines and safe automations—and lets Openclaw call those workflows in one step.